 Notify the neighbours

-Having neighbours you can trust is of enormous benefit.
-Let them know if you aren't going to be in, so they can keep a watchful eye out.
+Having neighbours you can trust is extremely useful.
+Let them know if you aren't going to be in, so they can keep a watchful eye on your home.

 Get your postbox emptied

 Burglars look specifically for overflowing postboxes when searching for unoccupied homes.
 If you are going to be away for a longer period, ask your neighbours to empty your postbox regularly.
-Alternatively, you can ask the post office to hold your mail for this period.
+You can also arrange for the post office to hold back your mail while you are away.

 Be careful when hiding a key

-Look out for markings on walls or doors
+Look out for markings on walls, postboxes or doors

-Criminals communicate with each other using a code of scribbled signs and symbols.
+Criminals communicate with each other using a scribbled code based on a series of simple signs and symbols.
+An X, for example, means that there is “something worth stealing” here.
 Make a note of markings on walls, doors or postboxes, take a photo of them and report them to the police.
 You should then remove the markings.

 Don't hesitate to call the police

 If you notice something suspicious or catch a burglar in the act, you should alert the police as quickly as possible by calling the emergency number 117.
-"Better call too early than too late" is the advice given in the Swiss police safety guide.
-Very important: don't intervene or clear up the scene of the crime afterwards yourself.
+“Better to call too early than too late” is the advice given in the Swiss police safety guide (in German, French and Italian only).
+Very important: don’t play the hero and try to intervene.
+And don't be tempted to clear up the scene of the crime yourself.

-Install light timers, smart bulbs and fake TV simulators in your home.
-Light is a deterrent, and creates the impression that you are at home.
+The best way to protect yourself from burglary is to stay at home – or make it look that way.
+If you are away for a longer period of time, you could consider installing light timers, smart bulbs or fake TV simulators.
 Many break-in attempts can be thwarted early on by the presence of motion detectors in the hallway, on the terrace or by the garage.
-Another good solution is to invest in smart bulbs or a smart home security kit that can be controlled easily via an app.
+Another good solution is to invest in a smart home security kit that can be controlled easily via an app.

 Get your locks checked